AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-gdpr-glossary.md

 &nbsp;

 **Data Processor:** The "Processor" is "the … legal person … which processes personal data on behalf of the controller".
-In the context of Audience Manager (Adobe's Data Management Platform or DMP), Adobe is acting as a “Data Processor” for any personal data it processes and stores and services via the DMP.
-Adobe only processes personal data in accordance with the Data Controller’s permission and instructions (for example, as set out in our agreement with the customer).
+In the context of Audience Manager, Adobe, in operating the service, is acting as a “Data Processor” for any personal data it processes on behalf of the Controller.
+Adobe only processes personal data in accordance with the Data Controller’s instructions (as set out in our agreement with the customer or through actions taken in Audience Manager).

 &nbsp;